 In most cases, unless they obtain a higher level of certification, dental assistants primarily assist the dentist and the dental hygienist by keeping instruments clean, obtaining supplies for both the dentist and the dental hygienist, and making sure that everything is properly cleaned and sterilized.

 In a laboratory setting, dental assistants will also help by creating plaster molds of teeth, creating and polishing crowns and, if they pass the required certification, administer and develop X-rays for patients.

-Successful dental assistants who go on to complete level two certification as a dental assistant are able to interact directly with patients.
-In a more personal setting they’ll be aiding with things like cleaning of the teeth and gums, applying fluoride to the teeth and gums and assisting the dentist and dental hygienist with filling cavities.
+Successful dental assistants who go on to complete level two certification as a dental assistant can interact directly with patients.
+In a more personal setting, they’ll be aiding with things like cleaning of the teeth and gums, applying fluoride to the teeth and gums and assisting the dentist and dental hygienist with filling cavities.